pastchum/ip/docs/README.md

 Add an event task to let Miki remind you of your events.
 Dawg won't let you miss it.

-Format: `event {description} /from {start date} /to {end date} /tags {tags}`
+Format: `event {DESCRIPTION} /from {START DATE} /to {END DATE} /tags {TAG}`

 Example: `event Attend meeting /from 25-03-2025 14:00 /to 25-03-2025 16:00 /tags work`

-Adds an event task with the given description and event date, as well as any additional tags provided.
+Adds an event task with the given description and event date, as well as any additional tags provided (with /tag {TAG}).
+You can put as many tags as you like.

 ![MIKI event](images/event.png)